-- Remains committed to providing flexible and timely responses to emerging priorities that advance U.S. strategic interests in the region.
+- Remains committed to flexible and timely responses to emerging priorities that advance U.S. strategic interests in the region.

-This strategic framework is operationalized through country-specific strategies that align these priorities with Post’s Integrated Country Strategies (ICS), other State Department and interagency strategies to guide projects designed to further U.S. foreign policy in the region.
+Programming Mechanisms: This strategic framework is operationalized through country-specific strategies that align these priorities with Post’s Integrated Country Strategies (ICS), other State Department and interagency strategies to guide projects designed to further U.S. foreign policy in the region.
 The country strategies further inform the prioritization of projects implemented through one of the following four mechanisms:

-- Country-focused grants (typically managed by MEPI-DC);
+- Country-focused grants (managed by MEPI-DC and Regional Offices);

-- Locally focused grants (typically managed by Regional Offices);
+- Locally-focused grants (managed by Regional Offices);

 - Interagency Agreements (IAA – managed by another U.S. government agency).